ropensci/osmextract/README.md

 error messages, but if you think that something is not clear and could have been explained better, please let us know.

+## Contributor Code of Conduct

+Please note that this package is released with a [Contributor Code of Conduct](https://ropensci.org/code-of-conduct/).
+By contributing to this project, you agree to abide by its terms.

 <!-- :) -->

 <!-- :) -->